qmk/qmk_firmware/Home.md

 # Quantum Mechanical Keyboard Firmware

 You have found the QMK Firmware documentation site.
-QMK is an Open Source firmware for mechanical keyboards.
-It has been ported to AVR and ARM chips using the LUFA and ChibiOS frameworks.
+This is a keyboard firmware based on the [tmk_keyboard firmware](http://github.com/tmk/tmk_keyboard) with some useful features for Atmel AVR controllers, and more specifically, the [OLKB product line](http://olkb.com), the [ErgoDox EZ](http://www.ergodox-ez.com) keyboard, and the [Clueboard product line](http://clueboard.co/).
+It has also been ported to ARM chips using ChibiOS.
 You can use it to power your own hand-wired or custom keyboard PCB.

 # Getting started